Linda Reid: Politics

-Prior to her appointment as Deputy Speaker, Reid served as Minister of State for Early Childhood Development (2001–2005) and Minister of State for Childcare (2005–2009).
-As Minister for Early Childhood Development, Reid oversaw the creation of 6,000 new childcare spaces in British Columbia.
+With the Liberals gaining power in 2001, Reid was appointed to the cabinet that June by Premier Gordon Campbell to serve as Minister of State for Early Childhood Development; the position was modified to Minister of State for Childcare in June 2005.
+In that time, she oversaw the creation of 6,000 new childcare spaces in British Columbia.
 In 2002, Reid created an individualized funding model for children with autism spectrum disorder which takes into account the individual needs of each child and is provided on a monthly basis.
 Also in 2002, Reid announced the creation of the BC Early Childhood Development Legacy Fund, which supports community initiatives to support children under the age of 6.
-As Minister for Childcare, Reid oversaw the Boost BC program in 2007, which distributed free booster seats to low-income families to coincide with the passing of new requirements that children between 20–40 lbs use a booster seat in vehicles.
+She also oversaw the Boost BC program in 2007, which distributed free booster seats to low-income families to coincide with the passing of new requirements that children between 20–40 lbs use a booster seat in vehicles.
+Opposition New Democratic Party (NDP) MLAs were not given the opportunity to distribute the car seats like their Liberal counterparts, although Reid stated that the car seats went to families across the province, including those in NDP-held ridings.